Marina-LA/Conference-Data-Crawler/README.md

 The arguments `--c` and `--y` are mandatory.
 On the other hand, the arguments `--extended` and `--citations` are used to indicate which crawler you want to use.
 If neither of these two is specified, the **base crawler** will be used as default.

-# :wrench: Config File
+## Configuration

 This file contains all the constants used throughout the crawler, which configure several key aspects of it.
 It is important to review this file if you wish to modify the behavior of the crawler.

-## :key: Semantic Scholar API Key
+### Semantic Scholar API Key

 In order to achieve a higher rate limit with Semantic Scholar, it is necessary to use an API Key.
 Semantic Scholar provides them for free upon filling out this [form](https://www.semanticscholar.org/product/api#api-key-form).

 You can also use the crawler without an API key, but it should be noted that the request limits are quite low, so they may cause issues.

-> :unlock: To use an API_KEY, you need to create a `.env` file (e.g. in the main directory of the project).
-Inside this file, you should create the field `SEMANTIC_SCHOLAR_API_KEY`and set the value to the key that Semantic Scholar has assigned to you upon filling out the form.
+To use an API_KEY, you need to create a `.env` file in the main directory of the project.
+Inside this file, you should create the field `SEMANTIC_SCHOLAR_API_KEY` and set the value to the key that Semantic Scholar has assigned to you upon filling out the form.

 Here is a small example of how you should do it: